faithvoid/X220-Catalina/README.md

 ## Credits:
+- The Clover team for pouring so much blood, sweat and tears into their bootloader
-- x-t for the initial X220 Catalina repository that this is based off of.
+- x-t for the initial X220 Catalina repository that this is based off of
-- dosdude1 for creating macOS patching tools to allow older hardware to run newer oeprating systems
+- dosdude1 for creating macOS patching tools to allow older hardware to run newer operating systems
+- ipang-dwi for the Intel HD 3000 2GB Legacy Video Patcher
 - More to be added!

 The cyberpunk in me gives endless thanks to everyone who helped make this possible.
-Your contributions to the Hackintosh and Thinkpad modification scenes will keep this machines alive for a good few years still.
+Your contributions to the Hackintosh and Thinkpad modification scenes will keep these machines alive for a good few years still.
 DIY or die!